 Dietitians do not currently have the authority to independently order laboratory testing in BC.
 Until a scope of practice change is approved through the CDBC by the Ministry of Health, the ordering of lab tests might be delegated by medical authority.

-If you can register to request lab tests, they need a physician to co-sign the requisition, otherwise, it is not accepted.
+If you can register to request lab tests, you need a physician to co-sign the requisition, otherwise, it is not accepted.
 Because these tests are considered uninsured (non-MSP), they are not bound by the list of authorized referring medical practitioners highlighted above.
 It is possible that the laboratory analytical company has determined lists of authorized health professionals who can request lab tests (one list for direct requesters, one list for ones who need a physician to co-sign, and one list of people that are not authorized to register and request lab services).
 These lists are company specific as non-insured service and not prescribed in legislation.

 If you can register to request lab results (with a co-signature) there are additional considerations, that is similar to the way a dietitian would approach nutrigenomic testing (see the Nutrigenomics Q&A for guidance).
 Specifically: